Sorcerio/Scene-Weaver-Manual/docs/ProjectStructureReference.md

             yaw: 0
         initialWeight: 0.75
         frameWeight: 0.5
+        latentSteps: 25
+        cfg: 7.0
         usingImage: null
 ```
 * `primaryKey`: The Primary Key (here "An Example Scene Segment") is a _required_ name for the Scene Segment both for organization and future identification within the code.
     * `text`: A _required_ string expressing the text associated with this Scene Segment.
     * `parameters`: A dictionary of parameters defining how the Scene Segment will be rendered.
         * `prompt`: A string specifying a custom prompt for this particular Scene Segment.
+        * `negativePrompt`: A string specifying a prompt of tokens to move away from for generation of this particular Scene Segment.
         * `duration`: An int specifying the amount of time in seconds this Scene Segment should remain on screen.
         * `camera`: This value can either be a string like `basicForwardZoom` to reference a Python Defined Camera in the `.../SceneWeaver/cameras` directory **or** a dictionary defining a Script Defined Camera with the following key-value pairs.
             * `name`: A string specifying the name of the camera.